dotnet/xharness/README.md

 ## What is XHarness

-XHarness is primarily a command line tool that enables running xUnit like tests on Android, Apple iOS / tvOS / WatchOS / Mac Catalyst, WASI and desktop browsers (WASM).
+XHarness is primarily a command line tool that enables running xUnit like tests on Android, Apple iOS / tvOS / WatchOS / xrOS / Mac Catalyst, WASI and desktop browsers (WASM).
 It can
 - locate devices/emulators
 - install a given application, run it and collect results uninstalling it after,